-One year, 2 or 3 hours per day
+One or two years, 3 hours per day

-Dual Credit Offered**: (Learn more about Dual Credit)
+Dual Credit Offered*: (Learn more about Dual Credit, including Enrollment information.)

 **Courses are subject to change.
 See instructor for most updated list.